Camper Quality Versus Reality

 Middle-class vehicles are usually between three and six years old and less worn out than their colleagues from the budget area.
 Of course, six-digit kilometers can still be expected and these motorhomes are far from new.
 However, damage on wear parts that require a longer stay in a garage for repair are much less common than with the very old models.

 If you want to be on the safe side, book premium class.
-But that costs.
-The vehicles are new or only little used and often in very good condition.
+But that costs a lot of money.
+The vehicles are new or have very little use and are often in great condition.
 Those who cannot enjoy their vacation without a flawless vehicle or who have a very tight schedule should accept the additional expense.

 Priorities Are Shifting

-It seems so simple and yet so difficult: The booking priorities should not differ too much from those of the travel reality!
+It seems so simple and yet so difficult: The booking priorities should not differ too much from reality!
 Customers repeatedly assert when booking that it is okay for them if a vehicle is old.
 Their main wish is that the price is right!
 Half a year later on the other side of the world, money is often forgotten.
-Eventually the clattering drawer will get annoying and the thought of your vehicle having traveled around Australia at least five times becomes nagging.
-All the tenant has in mind is the price he paid for the motorhome rental and feels it is high.
-The comparative offers with newer vehicles are no longer on the radar.
+Eventually the clattering drawer will get annoying and the thought of your vehicle having traveled around Australia at least five times pagues your mind.
+All the tenant thinks about is the price he paid for the motorhome rental and it feels expensive.
+The more expensive offers of a newer vehicles are no longer on the radar.